UniversalDependencies/docs/_ga-dep/mark.md

 shortdef: 'marker'
 ---

-This document is a placeholder for the language-specific documentation for `mark`.
+In Irish the `mark`label is used for infinitive markers and for subordinate conjunctions.